Personal Injury Claim

-Over the years, our team of Houston personal injury lawyers at Houston Injury Lawyers, PLLC have handled many kinds of injury claims.
-It has been our experience that diagnosis, treatment, and documentation are the key ingredients in the recipe for what an individual will eventually receive as financial recovery.
+Over the years, our team of Houston personal injury lawyers at Houston Injury Lawyers, PLLC, has handled many injury claims.
+Diagnosis, treatment, and documentation are the essential ingredients in the recipe for what an individual will eventually receive as financial recovery.

 Why is a diagnosis so important?

 To see (a doctor) or not to see (a doctor).
 That is the question!
-Let’s think about it like an insurance company (which is usually who is actually paying most personal injury lawsuits and settlements).
-Their number one goal will always be to pay you as little as possible.
-Having a diagnosis that is documented is one way to show the adjusters at the insurance company and even the jurors that the accident or incident resulted in a physical manifestation of an illness, injury, or even death is great evidence.
-It is one thing to say you had injuries and no evidence of them, and quite another to have evidence by way of a diagnosis, that an injury 1) exists; and, 2) resulted from the accident or incident.
+Let’s think about it like an insurance company (which is usually who pays most personal injury lawsuits and settlements).
+Their goal will always be to pay you as little as possible.
+Documented diagnosis is one way to show the adjusters at the insurance company and even the jurors that the accident.
+And of an illness, injury, or even death, extraordinary evidence.
+To say you had injuries and no evidence of them, and quite another to have proof through a diagnosis.
+That an injury 1) exists and 2) resulted from the accident or incident.

 The first part of the equation is having evidence of the injury.
 The second aspect is what lawyers refer to as “causation.”
-That is, one must show that the illness, injury or death resulted from the accident or incident that is at issue in the lawsuit.
 Let’s look at this by way of a hypothetical situation:

-Example 1: Victim was in a vehicle accident in which a pickup truck traveling 40 miles an hour failed to stop at an intersection and Victim’s vehicle was hit from behind.
-Victim has been in a lot of pain since the accident.
-Victim’s diagnosis is a herniated cervical disc.
+The victim was in a vehicle accident where a truck traveling 40 miles an hour failed to stop at an intersection.
+The Victim has been in a lot of pain since the accident.
+The Victim’s diagnosis is a herniated cervical disc.

-If Victim had played football in high school and college and in a 10 year old medical chart, there was a doctor’s note about a suspected cervical disc herniation – would that make it more difficult or less difficult to show that his injury was caused by the accident?
-If Victim was a gymnast who just a week ago competed in a competition and did not have any history of neck pain or complaints, would that make it more or less difficult to show that the injury was caused by the accident?
+If the Victim had played football in high school and college, in a 10-year-old medical chart, there was a doctor’s note about a suspected cervical disc herniation.
+Would that make it more difficult or less complicated to show his injury was caused by accident?
+Suppose the Victim was a gymnast who competed in a competition just a week ago and did not have any history of neck pain or complaints.
+Would that make it more or less difficult to show that the injury was caused by accident?

-As one can see, having a diagnosis is important as is being able to show that the illness, injury or death happened as a result of the accident or incident – and not because of something else.
+As one can see, having a diagnosis is essential, as it shows that the illness, injury, or death happened due to the accident or incident – and not because of something else.

 So how much is my case worth?